 Money laundering is defined as the process of converting illegal proceeds so that funds are made to appear legitimate and can thereby enter the stream of commerce.
 It is not limited to cash transactions.
 Adaptive forbids engaging in or knowingly assisting in money laundering.

-It is your responsibility to report any unrecorded funds or assets or false or artificial entries in the books and records of the Company if you become aware of them.
-If you learn of or suspect accounting fraud, report it immediately to the Hotline, the CFO or the General Counsel (or General Counsel delegate).
+It is your responsibility to report any unrecorded funds or assets or false or artificial entries in the books and records of the Adaptive if you become aware of them.
+If you learn of or suspect accounting fraud, report it immediately to the Hotline, the CFO or the General Counsel.

 Company Records Management

-You should comply with any Company records retention and disposal policies that may be developed and implemented from time to time, and ensure that Company records are maintained, stored, and, when appropriate, destroyed in accordance with Adaptive’s and/or client policies, and in compliance with applicable human resources, finance, tax, legal, regulatory, environmental, and contractual requirements.
+You should comply with any Adaptive records retention and disposal policies that may be developed and implemented from time to time, and ensure that company records are maintained, stored, and, when appropriate, destroyed in accordance with Adaptive’s and/or client policies, and in compliance with applicable human resources, finance, tax, legal, regulatory, environmental, and contractual requirements.
 You are expected to be familiar with the specific requirements of your business and location, as well as with any applicable corporate procedures.
-You must preserve all relevant documents, regardless of typical document destruction practices if you are aware of a threatened or actual legal claim, lawsuit, or government investigation, or a legal request for such documents, or if the General Counsel (or General Counsel delegate) has placed a “litigation or claims hold” on such documents.
+You must preserve all relevant documents, regardless of typical document destruction practices if you are aware of a threatened or actual legal claim, lawsuit, or government investigation, or a legal request for such documents, or if the General Counsel has placed a “litigation or claims hold” on such documents.
 In this context, the term “document” is to be construed very broadly and includes both paper copies, email and electronic, notes, calendars, and other media.
-Such documents are to be preserved unless authorized in writing by the General Counsel (or General Counsel delegate).
+Such documents are to be preserved unless authorized in writing by the General Counsel.

 Improper Influence on Conduct of Auditors

-You are prohibited from directly or indirectly taking any action to coerce, manipulate, mislead or fraudulently influence the Company’s independent auditors for the purpose of rendering the financial statements of the Company materially misleading.
+You are prohibited from directly or indirectly taking any action to coerce, manipulate, mislead or fraudulently influence the Adaptive’s independent auditors for the purpose of rendering the financial statements of the Adaptive materially misleading.
 Prohibited actions include but are not limited to those actions taken to coerce, manipulate, mislead or fraudulently influence an auditor:

-- to issue or reissue a report on the Company’s financial statements that is not warranted in the circumstances (due to material violations of generally accepted accounting principles,
+- to issue or reissue a report on Adaptive’s financial statements that is not warranted in the circumstances (due to material violations of generally accepted accounting principles,

 generally accepted auditing standards or other professional or regulatory standards);